DDEV 2025 Plans and 2024 Review

 - The TYPO3 Association has agreed to fund the integration of XHGui into DDEV as part of their Community Budget Ideas.
 Part of this work has already been done in the ddev/ddev-xhgui project, and it must be completed by March 31, 2025.

-- Top-level Node.js support as planned in 2024 has been committed to HEAD.
+- Top-level Node.js support as planned in 2024 is included in DDEV v1.24.3+.
 There will be a number of follow-up opportunities, including Caddy support, etc.

 Proposed Features and Initiatives